-We also require the creation of a Waste Management Plan (WMP) for material operational activities based on government regulatory requirements and industry best practices, with accountability for waste management addressed in contracts and WMPs.
+We also require the creation of a Waste Management Plan (WMP) for all operational activities based on government regulatory requirements and industry best practices, with accountability for all phases of waste management clearly stated in contracts and WMPs.
 Kosmos audits and/or inspects waste shipping and disposal companies prior to shipping any wastes, including effluents.